16:9 background image featuring the Virgin Mary holding a white lily in the style of Gustav Klimt

 The next verse, "Lord, holy fire, have mercy," is a call containing deeper religious symbolism and an earnest plea for purification by "God's purity and power (fire)."

-And the final verse, "How merciful, how loving, O pure white lily," is a phrase of salvation, as the Virgin Mary, symbolized by the white lily, brings people peace and admiration, comfort and an ideal (example).
+And the final verse, "How merciful, how loving, O pure white lily," is a phrase of salvation, as the Virgin Mary, symbolized by the white lily, brings people peace and admiration, comfort and an ideal.
 The title of the song, "Lilium," appears here.
 The phrase "castitatis lilium" is a quote from Ave mundi spes Maria, which itself is a quote from Matthew 6:28, "And do not be anxious about clothing; consider the lilies of the field, how they grow: for they toil not, nor spin not."
 The white lily here is a symbol of an innocent soul, purity adorned by God - generally the Virgin Mary in Christianity.
 When combined with the story and the use of this song at the climax of the anime, it takes on weight.
-Furthermore,Ave mundi spes MariaI have included a bilingual translation and its religious positioning as an appendix at the end of the article, so please take a look if you are interested.
+FYI, I have included a parallel translation and its religious positioning of Ave mundi spes Maria as an appendix at the end of the article, so please take a look if you are interested.

 Musical score

 I don't think there is an official score for the anime opening version.
 (There is no soundtrack either...)
-On the other hand, there are versions arranged by the composer for mixed chorus and solo piano.Musical scoreCDThere's a version out now.
-I bought it too.
+On the other hand, there are versions arranged by the composer for mixed chorus with organ, chorus with piano, and solo piano avaliable as a scoreand CD available.
+I bought them too.
 A sample performance of the piano accompaniment version is shown in Figure 2 (personally, I prefer the pipe organ accompaniment version, but you can't hear it unless you buy the CD).
 I think it expresses the composer's intentions well.
 Incidentally, I believe this version reached number one on the J-POP rankings in the Ukrainian iTunes Store in June 2025.

 (Figure 2) Lilium for mixed chorus with piano accompaniment

-When I watch other choir videos, I see that many of them are sung by choirs from Kyiv, the capital of Ukraine, so considering the current situation in Ukraine and Palestine, I thought I would use this song as my greeting for this year.7This blog is also a preparation for that.
+When I watch other choir videos, I see that many of them are sung by choirs from Kyiv, the capital of Ukraine, so considering the current situation in Ukraine and Palestine, I thought I would use this song as my greeting for this year.6This blog is also a preparation for that.

 By the way, when the Ukraine conflict started, I held an emergency workshop on this topic in the US.
 A fairly large room was filled to capacity, and there was a serious exchange of opinions.